weka/vim-for-weka/README.md

     * `jrpc` - same thing for `jrpc.log`.
     * `objects-log` - same thing for `objects.log`, where the **changes** in configuration are logged.
     * `objects-yaml` - same thing for `objects.yaml.log`, where the **final** configuration is dumped.
-    * `artifacts` - read artifacts of one of the hosts.
-The first argument is the host number, and the second is the name of the artifact.
+    * `artifacts` - generic template for reading artifacts.
+Supports completion for the artifacts in S3.

 * `:WekaInvestigate` command: opens `teka investigate` terminal.